-The Taurus 1911 .45 ACP has brought sneers and jeers from 1911 snobs since it’s introduction.
+The Taurus 1911 .45 ACP (designated as the 'PT1911') has brought sneers and jeers from 1911 snobs since its introduction.
 The company stated in it’s initial press release that their 1911 was “Destined to become the standard that all 1911 pistols are compared against”, which probably didn’t help the furor much.

 The nonsensical hubbub on the forums from people who have never shot one is funny.
 And then there are the people (again who have not shot or owned one) who acknowledge that they have “heard that it is a good gun for the price”.
 Adding the disparaging afterthought, “for the price”.

-Well let me tell the forum “experts” who don’t know anything about the Taurus 1911 but continue to insult it, THE GUN IS EXCELLENT FOR ANY PRICE !
-And yes, I know I’m yelling, but there are things some people just don’t seem to get unless you use your outside voice.
+Well let me tell the forum “experts” who don’t know anything about the Taurus 1911 .45 ACP, but continue to insult it, THE GUN IS EXCELLENT FOR ANY PRICE!
+And yes, I know I’m yelling.
+But there are things some people just don’t seem to get unless you use your outside voice.

 This is a gun that could be a competitive shooter right out of the box.
 Or it could make an excellent carry pistol with it’s slim 1911 profile.
 Or it could be just a super-fun shooter for anybody who likes a 1911 style pistol.